Discrete Compositional Generation via General Soft Operators and Robust Reinforcement Learning: Experimental details

 \paragraph{TF-Bind-8.} Hyperparameters are as described in the paper.
 We sample \numprint{10000} sequences for each method using their respective optimal policy.
 Fig.~\ref{fig:synthetic} is the kernel density estimate computed using these samples with the default parameters used by seaborn \citep{Waskom2021}.

 \paragraph{Bit sequence.} We use $n=120$ and $k=8$ with $M=60$ modes and force sequences to be of length \numprint{120} through action masking.
-The modes are sampled randomly and fixed across runs to ensure there is no variation from certain runs having harder to find modes.
+The modes are sampled randomly and fixed across runs to ensure there is no variation from certain runs having harder-to-find modes.
 Each method is trained for \numprint{200000} samples.